saadhu-26/LibrarySystem/README.md

 # Library-Management-System
-# Reg No:
+# Reg No: 212225240126
-# Name:
+# Name: SAADHANA A
-# Date:
+# Date: 18/08/2026

 # AIM:
-To develop the Library Management System using Star UML
+To develop the Library Management System using Star UML.

 # Problem Statement:
 1.Library Management System is required to replace the manual tracking of books, member records, and lending activities, which is prone to errors and inefficiency.